markusressel/dji-automerge/README.md

 frames is determined using [vitali-fedulov/images4](https://github.com/vitali-fedulov/images4).

 Video segments are joined using [mp4-merge](https://github.com/gyroflow/mp4-merge).
 If this is already present in your `$PATH` it will be used, otherwise it will be downloaded automatically to `/tmp/dji-automerge`.

+The resulting joined video files are saved to `<output>/`.

+After joining the video segments, the original files are moved to `<output>/Sources/`.

 # Dependencies